immutable2022/Go/README.md

 log files will be created in the same folder where the jar is run.
 It will contain the IP address of your machine.
 Check the log to be sure your IP address is for example under your VPN or TOR network.

+This is meant to be executed on Debian Linux so you can run "htop" on the command line, and you'll see the curl commands being spawned and respective URLs.